MarkWilcock/Generative-AI-Course/25 Use AI tools for Excel.md

 ## Exercise: Use an AI to help with Excel

 This exercise uses an example of a spreadsheet (not supplied) that contains Excel tables and uses Excel functions such as XLOOKUP.
 The prompt below are provided as suggested starter ideas.
-Feel free to change or adapt these to suiot your circumstances.
+Feel free to change or adapt these to suit your circumstances.
 If you have your own spreadsheet, you may want to ask questions about the formulas in that.
+If you would like to use an Excel spreadsheet in this exercise, here is a [sample Excel workbook](./Resources/Project%20Cash%20Flow.xlsx).

 _Initial Prompt:_
 Act as a helpful Excel expert.
 Keep your answers brief unless I ask for more detail.